How to Use a Credit Card Wisely

 Maximize your credit card rewards

 Many credit cards offer rewards.
-When you’re choosing a rewards credit card, the right card for you is the one that rewards the way you live and spend — whether that means cash back, travel rewards, points or miles.
-Whichever reward currency you prefer, there is no reason why you shouldn’t get something back for things you need to buy anyway.
+When you’re choosing a rewards credit card, the right card for you is the one that rewards the way you live and spend — whether that means cash back or miles.
+Whichever type of reward you prefer, there’s no reason why you shouldn’t get something back when purchasing the things you need to buy anyway.
 By taking a few of these steps to use your credit cards responsibly, you can continue to enjoy all the benefits of card membership while minimizing the risks.

 Was this article helpful?